sirius1024/google-fonter-cmd/README.md

 Command version of google font to local.

 ## Usage
 As everyone knows that people in China cannot access Google and its other domain.
-This's a desktop application to download google fonts to local.
+This's a command application to download google fonts to local.

 It has GUI version [here][] build by electron.